Privacy Policy

 CategoryData CollectedPurpose

-Website & AnalyticsIP address, browser type, pages visited, device typeWebsite performance, UX improvement, security
+Website & AnalyticsIP address, browser type, pages visited, time on page, device typeWebsite performance, UX improvement, security

-Account RegistrationName, email, company name, country, role, password (hashed)Account creation, authentication, billing, support
+Account RegistrationName, email, company, country, role, password (hashed)Account creation, authentication, billing

-Payment & BillingBilling name, address.
-Card details processed by Stripe — BIP does not store card details.Processing subscription payments, invoicing
+Payment & BillingBilling name, billing address, VAT number.
+Card details processed by Stripe — we do not store full card details.Processing payments, invoicing

-Assessment ResponsesResponses to the BIP assessment, derived anti-pattern scores, severity classifications, timestampGenerating team reports; building the anonymised Benchmark Dataset
+Assessment ResponsesResponses to The Bi Method assessment, anti-pattern scores, severity classifications, timestampGenerating team reports; building anonymised Benchmark Dataset

 What We Do Not Collect

-BIP does not collect or process: biometric data, health or medical data, racial or ethnic origin data, political opinions, religious beliefs, or trade union membership.
-BIP assessment responses relate to observable team behavioural patterns — they are not psychological or medical assessments.
+We do not collect biometric data, health or medical data, racial or ethnic origin, political opinions, religious beliefs, or trade union membership.
+Our assessments relate to observable team behavioural patterns — they are not psychological or medical assessments.

 Section 04